 BIO

 L Vinebaum, PhD is a scholar, artist, and educator working at the intersections of textiles and politics.
-Their expansive practice spans academic research and writing, visual essays, curating, and artworks in media including print, neon, installation, textiles, and performance.
+They have a wildly interdisciplinary practice that spans academic research and writing, visual essays, curating, and artworks in media including print, drawing, textiles, neon, installation, and performance.
+They often draw inspiration from historical instances of collective organizing , particularly in movements for better living and working conditions in the textile and garment industries in the US and Canada.

-Dr. Vinebaum is co-curator of the major exhibition On Loss & Absence: Textiles of Mourning and Survival at the Art Institute of Chicago, and the co-editor of the accompanying book published by Yale University Press and the Art Institute of Chicago (october 2025).
+Dr. Vinebaum is co-curator of the major exhibition On Loss & Absence: Textiles of Mourning and Survival www.artic.edu/exhibitions/9772/on-loss-… at the Art Institute of Chicago, and the co-editor of the accompanying book published by Yale University Press and the Art Institute of Chicago (october 2025).
 They were on the Board of Directors of the Textile Society of America from 2020-2024, and served as co-vice president and academic symposia chair of the 2024 international symposium titled Shifts and Strands: Rethinking the Possibilities and Potentials of Textiles.
-They were the Associate Editor of the international peer-reviewed journal Textile: Cloth and Culture from 2014 to 2020.
+They held the position of associate editor of the international peer-reviewed journal Textile: Cloth and Culture from 2014 to 2020.

 L Vinebaum is an Associate Professor of Fiber and Material Studies at the Art Institute of Chicago, where they are affiliated full-time faculty in the department of Art History, Theory and Criticism.
 Dr. Vinebaum holds a PhD from Goldsmiths, University of London (UK), an MA in Textiles also from Goldsmiths, and a BFA from Concordia University in Montreal, Québec (Canada).